UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 - Truth-discovery and consensus tools
 - Community-based responsibility

-> In a time of fragmentation, we build for coherence.
+> In a time of fragmentation, we build for unity.

 ---